Hello All de Chip !

 In November, 2013, I was an invited speaker and keynote at the International Conference on Fractals and Wavelets.
 Amazing conference of scholars and researchers:-)

 In April, 2014, I was an invited speaker at Boston University on 'Innovation and the Tortuous Path'.

 In May,2014,I was an invited speaker at META 2014 on'Fractal Metamaterials and Invisibility Cloaks'.
-Maybe see you in Singapore!

 In November, 2014, I will be a keynote speaker at the FRACTALS conference in Oz!